Does Kratom Interact With Tramadol?

 Kratom does indeed have its dangers (as basically all drugs do), but with proper care and responsibility, kratom is widely regarded as safe to consume.

-Even though scientific research on kratom is minimal, some studies back up many of its traditional uses.
+Even though scientific research on kratom is not so widespread, some studies back up many of its traditional uses.

 Kratom dosage can get tricky because as the dose increases, the effects of kratom will start to shift into new properties.
 This is why kratom has such a vast number of benefits!

-- A low dose (2-4 g) will make kratom act like a stimulant, similar to coffee or the coca plant.
+A low dose of kratom will provide stimulant and energizing effects similar to coffee or the coca plant.
 Users will feel energized and have increased concentration; it even provides mood-boosting effects.

-- However, once we start getting into higher doses (4-8 g), the effects of kratom start becoming more analgesic and anxiolytic — perfect for those suffering from anxiety or chronic pain!
+However, once we increase the dose over 4 grams, kratom’s effects start becoming more analgesic and anxiolytic —perfect for those suffering from anxiety or chronic pain!

-- Large doses of kratom (8-12 g) will increase the intensity of the former effects and will provide sedative and tranquilizing benefits.
+Large doses of kratom will increase the intensity of the former effects and provide sedative and tranquilizing benefits.

 For a more in-depth explanation, check out our general dosing guidelines.

-The most common side effects of kratom may include:
+The most common side effects of kratom may include the following: